OpsMx/enterprise-spinnaker/charts/oes/README.md

 You can change the default password during installation by updating the values.yaml or by adding this additional parameter to the helm install command:

 	--set openldap.adminPassword=myPassword

+### Enabling centralized logging
+Spinnaker consists of multiple microservices and you need to connect to each microservice to see what is going on.
+We have enabled elasticsearch, fluentbit and kibana to provide a centralized logging solution for Spinnaker.
+To enable it, you need to install with the flag

+	    --set enableCentralLogging=true

+Kibana, the UI to look at the logs is available as a service.
+To find the hostname for the service, run

+	    kubectl gt svc oes-kibana [--namespace mynamespace]

+Example output would be:

+    NAME          TYPE           CLUSTER-IP   EXTERNAL-IP     PORT(S)      AGE
+	oes-kibana    LoadBalancer   10.0.4.246   34.66.226.138   5601:32097   9m43s

+Using the EXTERNAL-IP address, go to http://EXTERNAL-IP:5601